-Eleven thousand square feet of warehouse and classroom space was provided at virtually no cost to accommodate the rapid expansion of our programs.
 A second van was purchased through a grant from one of our food partners, Kroger.
 Other local grants were received from our other food partners, Walmart and the Blue Ridge Area Food Bank, and from the Andrew H. & Anne O. Easley Trust, Greater Lynchburg Community Foundation, the Al Stroobants Foundation, and Centra Foundation.

 Partnerships are vital in maximizing what can be accomplished.
 First National Bank not only funds a class at LSI, bank executives teach it.
 President and CEO Aubrey Hall says, “First National Bank is proud to partner with Park View Community Mission to provide the Go Beyond Education Program , designed to facilitate financial education and development of basic job skills to help individuals enhance their quality of life and move out of poverty.
 Our support is viewed as an investment in our community’s future.”
 Keith Cook, Workforce Operator at Virginia Career Works, also commented, “There is no other adult educational space available like Park View's.”
 Park View staff also actively serve on several of the nine “Bridges to Progress” task forces, working on specific aspects of the city's anti-poverty program.

-Last fall, along with three Park View staffers, Mayor Treney Tweedy spent the day knocking on doors at a large public housing project.
+Last fall, along with three Park View staffers, former mayor Treney Tweedy spent the day knocking on doors at a large public housing project.
 She thought it was important to take the time to personally encourage the residents she met to sign up for our “Home Essentials” class.
 This class was begun to answer a critical need for tenants to learn basic housekeeping and self-care skills to avoid eviction.
 She made this statement, speaking from first-hand experience: "Thank you to all of the community partners and businesses that support the Life Skills classes being taught through Park View Community Mission and their partners.
 The faith, non-profit, higher-education and business organizations in Lynchburg are helping residents grow in their life journey, pushing beyond their perceived limitations, to set higher expectations and goals for individuals and their families.
 Citizens are demonstrating that they are motivated and willing to seek out new learning opportunities.
 Working together we are making a difference!"

 A mother was asked how the “Food for Thought” backpack program helped her family.
 She said her husband has a full-time job but it takes two incomes to make ends meet.
 She lost her job due to the coronavirus, and with the schools closed she’s been unable to look for other work because she has to stay home with their four children.
 “It’s hard on just one income, so without this food I don’t know how we could make it.”